oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 We call such a relation $P_{n,m}(x, y) = 0$ a modular equation of degree $m$ for level
-$n$ functions, though terminology varies wildly here, and these certainly don't relate directly to the modular equations of Schlaefli, Weber, Jacobi, Russel, etc.
+$n$ functions, though terminology varies wildly here, and these certainly don't relate directly to the modular equations of Schlaefli, Weber, Jacobi, Russel, Ramanujan, etc.

 As an example, the minimum relation for $n = 2$ (corresponding to the original Weber modular function) and $m = 3$ is given by